Zanna Don’t! at the Landor Theatre

 By turning society dramatically on its head Zanna Don’t!, with its humour and vivacity, proves just how incisively musicals can actually challenge social conventions.

-Zanna Don’t! is on at the Landor Theatre until 29th June 2014, for further information or to book visit here.
+Zanna Don’t! is on at the Landor Theatre until 29th June 2014.
+For further information or to book visit the theatre’s website here.